HuntedRaven7/Dotfiles/README.md

-Based Neovim and Arch Linux user
+Based Neovim and NixOS user